Meghanaramesha/BLOG/GitBook_Content/Publishing_PR_Influencer_Agencies/Harry_Phokou/YouTube/021_Why Most Games Wont Sell in 2025 (And What to Do)  Markus Wilding (Ex-2K Private Division).md

+---
+title: "Why Most Games Wont Sell in 2025 (And What to Do)  Markus Wilding (Ex-2K Private Division)"
+---

 # Why Most Games Won’t Sell in 2025 (And What to Do) | Markus Wilding (Ex-2K, Private Division)

 **Creator:** Harry Phokou